Photography talent follows family through time

 The move to the Signal Corps was never realized.
 With an incomplete Grade 8 education and a background in rural Manitoba, my father’s skills with farm machinery overshadowed any photography dreams he had.
 On home soil he worked as a driving and maintenance instructor, then trained as a gunner-operator for armoured vehicles.
 When he was transferred for active duty it was inside a tank.
 On August 10, 1944, the war came to an end for him when a German shell pierced his tank’s armour.
 He returned to Canada in January 1945.

 Like a lot of those who served during World War II, my father found it difficult to speak about his time in service, but he brought back several photographs.
-Unfortunately, I don’t have the originals so I have no idea if he marked which photographs he took with the camera he spend a month’s wages on and which by fellow recruits.
+Unfortunately, I don’t have the originals so I have no idea if he had marked which photographs he had taken with the camera he had spent a month’s wages on and which had been taken by fellow recruits.

 With such an interest in photography you would think that when he became a father in 1954, he would look forward to sharing that interest with his children, but the opposite seemed to be true.
 The sight of a camera in any of his children’s hands seemed to make him tense and he would taunt us.
 It wasn’t until I was away from home that I was able to relax enough to experiment with my camera, and learn.

 Now my son is happily exploring his photography interest through documentary film making and I find myself wondering at how this skill has woven itself through the family.
 Maybe it’s simply a case of third-time lucky.

 As a parent you don’t have any control over what your child will take as your legacy.
 You can plan, lecture, and empire build all you want and they will find the one thing you’ve dropped in the gutter along the way, and pick it up to carry it forward.